c0fec0de/anytree/docs/intro.rst

 Overview
 --------

-`anytree` is splitted into the following parts:
+`anytree` is split into the following parts:

 **Node Classes**